 Photo of Allison Martin Allison Martin

 Allison Martin is a senior counsel in the Labor & Employment Law Department.
-Allison represents employers in a wide range of employment litigation matters, including employment discrimination and harassment lawsuits arising under Title VII and similar state and local statutes, retaliation claims, and…
+Allison represents employers in a wide range of employment litigation matters, including employment discrimination, harassment and retaliation lawsuits arising under federal, state and local statutes; wage-and-hour claims; defamation and tort…

-Allison also counsels clients on a broad range of employment law matters, including investigations, employment policies and procedures, and employee terminations and discipline.
-She also has experience conducting high-profile internal investigations on behalf of employers.
+Allison also counsels clients on a broad range of employment matters, including advising on investigations, employment agreements, employment policies and procedures, and employee terminations and discipline.
+She also has significant experience conducting high-profile internal investigations involving allegations of discrimination, harassment and other workplace misconduct.

-Allison previously served as a federal law clerk in the U.S. District Court for the Southern District of New York.
+Earlier in her career, Allison served as a law clerk to Magistrate Judge Katharine Parker in the U.S. District Court for the Southern District of New York.

 At Seton Hall University School of Law, Allison was an Articles Editor for the Seton Hall Law Review.
 Allison also interned for Chief Judge Garrett E. Brown (Ret.) of the U.S. District Court for the District of New Jersey while in law school.